 Since our inception, we have been in the development stage and engaged in research and product development, conducted principally on our own behalf, but also in connection with various collaborative research and development agreements with others.
 Our initial business plan was to pursue the bone marrow transplantation markets.
 At approximately the same time (late fiscal year 1999) that we intended to commence our initial pilot-scale product launch in the EU of the AastromReplicell System with the SC-I kit, data was released at international meetings that resulted in the majority of the patients who would otherwise have been candidates for the SC-I product, to no longer require the use of the product.
 This loss of market for the SC-I caused us to reorganize our operations and suspend all external activities in October 1999, pending the receipt of additional financing and the completion of the reorganization process.
 We expanded the capabilities of the AastromReplicell System to include dendritic cell production and initiated pilot marketing activities for the CE Marked DC-I, DCV-I and the DCV-II products.
 However, only minimal and irregular revenue has been generated from these products, and as a result it is no longer a priority area for us.
-Therefore, we plan to limit our marketing efforts promoting the AastromReplicell System as a stand-alone product.
-Rather our focus is on utilizing the AastromReplicell System technology in cell manufacturing facilities to support our TRC development programs.
+Therefore, we plan to limit our marketing efforts promoting the AastromReplicell System technology in cell manufacturing facilities to support our TRC development programs.
 At such time as we satisfy applicable regulatory approval requirements, we expect the sales of our TRC and our related cell-based products will constitute nearly all of our product sales revenues.